 Don’t let that intimidate your kids and teens!

-Even without any 3D modeling experience, there are a number of free resources and software that can be found online.
+Even without going through an intro to 3D modeling or having any experience, there are a number of free resources and software that can be found online.

 We’ve already mentioned a few, but here is a list of recommended resources for kids to check out as they start exploring.